 2. Blue Cash Preferred ($95 annual fee)Cash back earned per year for the average family: up to $579.85 (taking into account $95 annual fee)

-Analysis: The card offers 6% back on groceries (on up to $6k in spending per year); 3% back at U.S. department stores and gas stations; and 1% back on everything else.
+Analysis: The card offers 6% back at U.S. supermarkets (on up to $6k in spending per year, then 1%); 3% back at U.S. department stores and gas stations; and 1% back on everything else.
 It’s well known in the rewards world, due to its industry-leading return on grocery purchases.
 However, the annual fee was recently increased from $75 to $95.
 If it were still $75, it would have beaten the U.S. Bank Cash+.

 For our calculations, we assumed that cardholders would purchase furniture, appliances, apparel and electronics at department stores to take advantage of the 3 percent cash back.